 The Ham & Yam Festival began in 1985 as a challenge from Johnston County ham producers to the ham producers of Smithfield, Virginia.
 When the North Carolina hams kept winning, the Virginia producers stopped coming, but the festival has continued as a celebration of the area's agricultural history.

-Festival attendees can find many varieties of hams and yams at the festival - country ham biscuits, sweet potato funnel cakes and kettle corn, sweet potato souffle ice cream, and much more!
+Festival attendees can find many varieties of hams and yams at the festival - country ham biscuits, baked sweet potatoes, sweet potato funnel cakes, sweet potato souffle ice cream, and more!